Last Updated on

 As part of this personal connection, they’re expected to display a high level of transparency.

 It’s important to include regular selfies and self-portraits in social media accounts.
 You must do so with care, so that they’re tasteful, are in line with the brand, and don’t reveal more than they should.
+That’s why it’s really important to learn how to take a good selfie right now!

 What photography trends are you most excited about for 2020?